Fairly Odd Parents

 Based on the Final Fantasy game it started well but grew tedious soon.
 A couple of kids travel to a strange land to find their parents.
 The animation is typical Anime, except for the bad guys that are drawn in an odd Edwardian Fairytale style.
 The writing is average.
 That is except for the obvious bits: The peace loving girl is Lisa Pacifist, The werwolf is Lou Lupus, the leader of the bad guys is Earl Tyrant, and so on.
 My biggest complaint is that they were lazy and used stock footage over and over.
 In most episodes you could count on Kaze firing his Demon Gun at least once which had a 2-3 minute assembly-loading-firing clip.
 The sub had a stock clip whenever they were going to fire their main gun.
 Chobi had a stock clip whenever it transformed into the super-Chobi.
 It got to the point where I’d check the time and say to myself “well, they are 13 minutes in, Kaze is going to fire his gun soon”.
-I found the first few episodes interesting.
-By the last few I was just gritting my teeth to get through.
-For the final episode they tried to do something operatic in scale but it came off as clichéd and manipulative without a clear resolution.
+I found the first few episodes interesting, but it didn't last.
+For the final episode they tried to do something operatic in scale but it came off as clichéd without a clear resolution.
 The voiceover says in the tag “What happened to the travellers?
 Well you’ll find out when we meet again.”
 Not bloody likely.

 Finding Dory (Movie)